-If no batch has been initiated (with batch_start()), this method immediately communicates the contents of buf to the connected Minecraft server.
+If no batch has been initiated (with batch\start()), this method immediately communicates the contents of buf to the connected Minecraft server.
 If buf is a unicode string, the method attempts to encode the content in a byte-encoding prior to transmission (the encoding used is the encoding attribute of the class which defaults to "ascii").

-If a batch has been initiated, the contents of buf are appended to the latest batch that was started (batches can be nested; see batch_start() for more information).
+If a batch has been initiated, the contents of buf are appended to the batch (batches cannot be nested; see batch\start() for more information).